HeshanKarunaratne/notes/README.md

         2. It is responsible for executing the main method of the class specified when launching the program

     46 .
 Explain the life cycle of thread?
-    - New: When the instance of thread is created it will be in New state
+    - New: Threads are created either by extending the Thread class or implementing the Runnable interface
-    - Runnable: When the start method is invoked or after coming back from blocked/sleeping/waiting state
+    - Runnable: When the start method is invoked but has not scheduled yet
-    - Running: If thread scheduler allocates cpu time, then the thread will be in running state
+    - Running: Thread scheduler allocates cpu time, then the thread will be in running state
-    - Waiting/Blocked/Sleeping: The thread waits to acquire lock of an object, waits for another thread to complete
+    - Waiting/Blocked: A thread might transition to a blocked or waiting state due to synchronization
-    - Dead: A thread is in dead state when thread’s run method execution is complete
+    - Dead: A thread is in dead state when thread’s run method execution is complete and it cannot be restarted

     47 .
 In how many ways we can do synchronization in java?
     - Synchronized methods
     - Synchronized blocks

     48 .
 When do we use synchronized methods in java?
-    - If multiple threads tries to access a method where method can manipulate the state of object , in such scenario we can declare a method as synchronized
+    - Use synchronized methods in Java when you need to ensure thread safety by allowing only one thread to access the method at a time
+    - Synchronized methods are used to prevent concurrent access to critical sections of code, ensuring data consistency in multithreaded environments

     49 .
 Can we use synchronized block for primitives?
-    - Synchronized blocks are applicable only for objects if we try to use synchronized blocks for primitives we get compile time error
+    - Synchronized blocks are applicable only for objects

     50 .
 What are daemon threads in java?
     - Daemon threads are threads which run in background.
 These are service threads and works for the benefit of other threads.
-Garbage collector is one of the good example for daemon threads
+    - Garbage collector is one of the good example for daemon threads

     51 .
 What are nested classes in java?
     - Class declared with in another class is defined as nested class